4e1e0603/4e1e0603/README.md

 ## Projects

 All listed projects in development and under construction.
-I'm tryiong to clean all mess.
+I'm trying to clean all mess.

 |public|name|status|updated|description|
 |------|----|------|-------|-----------|